hill399/HangmanGo/README.md

 # HangmanGo
 Simple hangman game written in Go.

-HTTP-networked game with the following features:
+gRPC-connected game with the following features:
 - Able to run multiple game instances
 - Players permitted to play any running game instance
 - Tracks turns taken, game state and winner (if any)